shatakshi1704/synapse/README.md

 ## About the Project

-**Synapse** is a modern, high-definition video conferencing platform designed to solve the friction of taking manual meeting notes[cite: 1, 2].
-By integrating native browser Web Speech API transcription directly into peer-to-peer WebRTC video streams, Synapse auto-synthesizes spoken dialogue into a live workspace transcript[cite: 1, 2].
+**Synapse** is a modern, high-definition video conferencing platform designed to solve the friction of taking manual meeting notes.
+By integrating native browser Web Speech API transcription directly into peer-to-peer WebRTC video streams, Synapse auto-synthesizes spoken dialogue into a live workspace transcript.

-It features secure JWT-based authentication, real-time Socket.io signaling rooms, and persistent meeting logs stored via MongoDB and Mongoose[cite: 1, 2].
+It features secure JWT-based authentication, real-time Socket.io signaling rooms, and persistent meeting logs stored via MongoDB and Mongoose.

 ---